toddmotto/angularjs-styleguide/README.md

 	*Why?*
 	- Pairing a controller with a template through `$routeProvider` configurations allows for template reuse.
 In other words, when `ng-controller` is used inline, that's it... a pairing is made between template and controller, which prevents template reuse with another controller.

-	- Having all controller-template pairings upfront creates a sort of index for your application, which makes it easier to see where everything is, what goes with what and how the data flows throughout your application (see **[Routing with promises](#routing-with-promises)** below for more).
+	- **Most importantly**, having all controller-template pairings upfront creates a sort of index for your application, which makes it easier to see where everything is, what goes with what and how the data flows throughout your application (see **[Routing with promises](#routing-with-promises)** below for more).

 	Note:
 	- Although now even easier to do with the introduction of route definitions, *controller* reuse is *still ill-advised* for the reasons above.